beakerandjake/advent-of-code-runner/CONTRIBUTING.md

 ```

 #### `npm start`
 This is the command to run the program for development.
-It runs a the `scripts/start.js` file.
+It runs the `scripts/start.js` file.

 This file contains some logic to ensure local development is easy:
 - A working directory is created (if it does not exist) at the root of the repository called `development`.
 This folder acts as the cwd when running commands, it is ignored by git.